jacksanford1/mysite/content/posts/defiyields.md

 TradFi interest rates are ~0%.
 This rate is almost certainly being artificially suppressed by the Fed (and other central banks).
 A 0% global interest rate would mean that there are effectively no positive-yielding investment opportunities in the world.
 It means that nobody sees profit potential in building a new factory or expanding to a new region or even investing in a certain stock.
 Nobody wants a loan for any reason.
 This scenario is highly unlikely and not supported by global GDP numbers (showing ~2-3% growth over the last 10 years).
 It’s almost certain the “natural” TradFi interest rate is something higher than 0%.
 But because a few central banks can control TradFi’s interest rate, they can set the rate artificially low at 0% or even set negative interest rates.

 Even though DeFi yields are unsustainable, the elevated yields could last for a very long time.
 Theoretically, it should last as long as it takes for crypto to reach its full potential.
-This could take decades which means it might be time to take a closer look at DeFi.
+This could be decades which means it might be time to take a closer look at DeFi.

 ![Jamie Foxx](https://media.giphy.com/media/AtRaEatCSjC0w/giphy.gif)